Hevagog/Telos_Quadruped_RL/README.md

 ### Development Environment & Tools:
 The development heavily relied on a suite of powerful tools and libraries:
 *   **PyBullet:** Utilized for creating a custom, realistic simulation environment for the quadruped robot, allowing for rapid prototyping and training without the need for physical hardware.
-*   **Gymnasium (formerly Gym):** Provided the standardized interface for developing the custom reinforcement learning environments, ensuring compatibility with RL libraries.
+*   **Gymnasium:** Provided the standardized interface for developing the custom reinforcement learning environments, ensuring compatibility with RL libraries.
 *   **Stable Baselines3 (SB3):** Served as the backbone for implementing and experimenting with the PPO, SAC, and TQC algorithms.
 Its well-structured and optimized implementations were crucial for training the agents.

 The process involved a deep dive into designing custom RL environments, including defining observation and action spaces, crafting reward functions conducive to learning a stable walking gait, and implementing curriculum learning strategies (as seen in `CurriculumCallback` within the training scripts) to gradually increase task difficulty.